dapr/dapr/docs/decision_records/cli/CLI-001-cli-and-runtime-versioning.md

 Accepted

 ## Context
-As we formally establish Actions component version, we need to decide if we want to couple CLI versions with runtime versions.
+As we formally establish Dapr component version, we need to decide if we want to couple CLI versions with runtime versions.

 ## Decisions